Robust Blocked Response-Adaptive Randomization Designs: Results

 \section{Results}

-For all cases, the simulation was replicated for 10,000 times.
-The simulation is reproduced for both Bayesian and frequentist design with and without time trends.
-The number of blocks (K) choosen are as following, K = 1, 2, 4, 5, 10, 20, 100, 200.
-For all the simulation, the power (treatment B is superior to treatment A), bias, probability of sample imbalance of more than 20 patients assigned to treatment A over treatment B, the mean, 2.5\% and 97.5\% percentile of difference between $N_B - N_A$ (sample size imbalance favoring treatment B over treatment A) are reported.
-The power reflects the proportion of 10,00 trial that declares treatment B superior to treatment A. The type I error (false-poitive) is simulated by setting both $p_A, p_B = 0.25$.
-The bias computes the estimated difference in proportion of treatment estimate, bias = $\hat{\delta} - \delta$. $\pi_{20}$, the probability of assigning 20 or more subjects to treatment A over treatment B ($P(N_A -N_B > 20)$) is included in the simulation.
-Due to nontrivial possibility of assigning more patients to the inferior arm by chance, it is vital to analyze $\pi_20$.
+For all cases, the simulation was replicated 10,000 times for both Bayesian and frequentist designs with and without time trends.
+The number of blocks are K = 1, 2, 4, 5, 10, 20, 100, 200.
+For all the simulations, the power (probability of correctly concluding that treatment B is superior to treatment A), bias, probability of sample imbalance of more than 20 patients assigned to treatment A over treatment B, the mean, 2.5\%, and 97.5\% percentile of difference between $N_B - N_A$ (sample size imbalance favoring treatment B over treatment A) are reported.
+The power reflects the proportion of 10,000 trials that declares treatment B superior to treatment A. The type-I error (false-positive) is simulated by setting both $p_A, p_B = 0.25$.
+The bias $\hat{\delta} - \delta$. $\pi_{20}$, the probability of assigning 20 or more subjects to treatment A over treatment B ($P(N_A -N_B > 20)$) is included in the simulation.
+Due to the nontrivial possibility of assigning more patients to the inferior arm by chance, it is vital to analyze $\pi_{20}$.
 To highlight the main advantage of RAR compared to equal randomization, the difference in sample size between the superior arm and inferior arm is presented.
 Since the difference between subjects assigned to treatment B and treatment A ($N_B - N_A$) is skewed and dispersed as illustrated in Figure~\ref{plot:ssdiff}, the mean, 2.5\% and 97.5\% of $N_B- N_A$ are reported.